retrobak/retrobak/README.md

 # Hi there
 👋 I'm RetroBak.
-I'm a developer from the Netherlands.
 I'm a web developer from the Netherlands with a focus on (web)security for applications and websites.
 With all the changes and automations for hacking there is always a challenge to find in the code :)

 # Languages
 My focus is on web applications written in PHP/MySQL.
 Frontend languages such as html / javascript are also among the languages I come into contact with on a daily basis.